Apple Watch Series 4 can detect AFib and perform an ECG

 Today at a special event at Apple’s headquarters, Apple’s COO Jeff Williams unveiled the next generation Apple Watch.
 It’s thinner, faster and has a larger screen than previous generations.
-But that’s too be expected.
+But that’s to be expected.
 The Apple Watch Series 4 is packed with several features that use the built-in heart monitor for medical purposes.

 The Apple Watch has always included a built-in heart rate monitor but it has been limited to basic, standard functions of tracking the wearer’s heart rate.

 The watch can now perform an ECG, detect atrial fibrillation, and detect when a person’s heart rate is too low.
-Apple even got the Watch certified by the FDA, a first, Williams said, among such a device as the Apple Watch.
+Apple even got the Watch cleared by the FDA for direct-to-consumer purchase, a first over-the-counter offering for ECG-enabled devices, Williams said.

-It seems easy to use too.
+Note, however, this is not the first ECG-enabled device to receive FDA clearance.
+Late last year, the FDA cleared AliveCor’s Kardiaband device made for the Apple Watch for over-the-counter purchase and just this week AliveCor announced it had received FDA clearance to detect high potassium levels in the blood using its Kardiaband device.

+Regardless, an integration directly into the Watch seems easier to use.
 According to Williams, who gave a demo on stage at the event, a person just needs to open the app, touch a finger to the digital crown, and the Watch performs the test using the electrodes built into the back of the watch.
 Because a person’s finger is touching the crown, the watch can detect electrical impulses from the heart and process the pulses with an algorithm built into the watch.

 The entire process takes just 30 seconds.